 All the furniture and fittings in the houses are beautiful, when you first get in you will be given an inventory of the house – it’s important you have a look at everything and make sure you note any prior damage because you will be expected to pay for any damage on leaving which is fair enough.
 The furniture is not cheap, shoddy stuff it’s really, really nice so I imagine you don’t want to be forking out for one of their five seater sofas when you leave $$$$.
 You need to return these forms back to the housing office within four days otherwise they are invalid.
 Be warned.

 Similar to the garden gang (probably not the official name for the grounds maintenance team but it should be) you can get house keeping in to clean for 25 SAR an hour for two cleaners.
 Again, if you’re busy, working a lot, or plain lazy this is a pretty good option.
 There’s a layer of gritty grime over the floor of our house which is probably just attributed to it being unused for a while before we moved in, but as I don’t have a mop until my shipment arrives I have booked in a couple of hours next week for some professional floor cleaning.
 Main motivation for doing this is so I can skid around my marble floors in a pair of socks and pretend to ice skate.
 Don’t judge me.

-when you first move in, tamimi can provide you with any basic stuff you need such as a tin opener, chopping board, sharp knives etc but you will most likely want to head into Jeddah to the malls and bigger stores to get the rest of the stuff you need before your air and sea shipment arrives.
+When you first move in, tamimi (the on-site supermarket) can provide you with any basic stuff you need such as a tin opener, chopping board, sharp knives etc but you will most likely want to head into Jeddah to the malls and bigger stores to get the rest of the stuff you need before your air and sea shipment arrives.
 Free buses run from the campus to the city every day in the evening and they have ikea, a big homeware shop called Danube and so on there.
 We are going tomorrow so I’ll write a blog post outlining that experience when I get back.
 BYE.